mintlu8/bevy_serde_lens/README.md

 ## Features

 * Stateful serialization and deserialization with world access.
+* No systems, no plugins.
 * Blazingly fast (compared to `DynamicScene`).
 * Treat an `Entity`, its `Component`s and children as a single serde object.
 * Deserialize trait objects like `Box<dyn T>`, as an alternative to `typetag`.
-* Extremely lightweight and modular.
-No systems, no plugins.
 * Supports every serde format using familiar syntax.
 * Serialize `Handle`s and provide a generalized data interning interface.
-* Serialize stored `Entity`s in a safe manner.
 * No reflection needed.

 ## Getting Started